 We will then move on to the topic of photovoltaic systems, and obtain a basic understanding of the technical necessities when installing and maintaining the electrical connections for a photovoltaic system.
 This section also includes an extensive review of the latest NEC sections governing these systems, and finishes with a brief review of recent developments and the future of PV Systems.

-This 24-hour course starts with a general overview of the larger changes to the NEC.
-These include code-wide changes, several new articles, and changes to Article 90 for clarity’s sake.
+Finally, the largest section of the course starts with a general overview of important changes to the NEC.
+These include code-wide changes, several new articles, and changes to Article 90 for clarity's sake.
+Then, Chapters 1-9 are discussed individually.

-Next, we’ll begin to look at Chapters 1-9 individually.
 Chapter 1 contains some of the fundamental definitions that electricians should master to be able to apply the rest of the code.
-Chapter 2 examines the best wiring and protection practices, essential for designing a safe and useful electrical system.
-Chapter 3 picks up from there, and discusses how to take that design and build the electrical system to be both safe, and effective for its intended use.
+Chapter 2 examines the best wiring and protection practices, which are essential for designing a safe and useful electrical system.
+Chapter 3 picks up from there, and discusses how to take that design and build the electrical system to be both safe and effective for its intended use.
 Chapter 4 addresses the correct way to connect and use these electrical systems when the design and build are applied.

-With Chapter 5, we’ll get a bit more specialized.
-Chapter 5 is entitled “Special Occupations”, and will look at some less common systems you may encounter, It is widely considered the most complex chapter in the NEC, and it is updated frequently.
+With Chapter 5, we'll get a bit more specialized.
+Chapter 5 is entitled "Special Occupations," and will look at some less common systems you may encounter.
+It is widely considered the most complex chapter in the NEC, and is updated frequently.